Elfonie/AncestorsEnhancedConfigurator/README.md

 Editing is enabled only when the executable and a known Steam build or known game content fingerprint match.

 System.sav controls include resolutions brightness frame-rate limit and the six built-in quality categories.
 The base preset and custom-state flag are read automatically.
-HDR XeSS DirectX 12 and new game assets are not added.

 ## Development